 Peanut vs Walnut - Health impact and Nutrition Comparison

-In this article we are going to discuss the differences between peanuts and walnuts.
+In this article, we will discuss the differences between peanuts and walnuts.
 Both of these are well-known, important crops grown worldwide.
-These nuts are some of the most loved snacks and today, we will dig a little deeper and find out if they are healthy, what their similarities, as well as their differences are.
+These nuts are some of the most loved snacks, and today, we will dig a little deeper and find out if they are healthy, what their similarities, as well as their differences, are.

 The nutritional values below are presented for raw peanuts of all types and English walnuts.